Loading (TV channel): Dismissal of esports staff

-In reaction to the report, Loading's management dismissed eSports editor-in-chief Vicenzzo Mandetta the following day (December 10) and reinforced its staff the idea of producing only positive news, following a channel's "positive agenda", forbidding approaches to controversial subjects or even reports that denounced and discussed sexism or discrimination in electronic sports.
-Uncomfortable with the decision, the Metagaming staff complained about censorship and sent a list of demands to the management, requesting freedom of speech and production of their material "with the seriousness the situations required", demands that were rejected.
-This attitude caused the entire staff of 12 journalists to agree to resign the next day, however, the management of Loading ended up anticipating this decision and dismissed the professionals.
-After the repercussion of the case in the specialized press, Loading said in a statement that the Metagaming show would be reformulated "due to the misalignment between Loading's positioning, focused on entertainment, and the show's editorial team [...]" and that they would seek to "deliver content that further enhances Esports, but with an editorial line focused on entertainment".
+In reaction to the report, Loading's management dismissed esports editor-in-chief Vicenzzo Mandetta on December 10 and reinforced the channel's "positive agenda," which forbade controversial subjects and reports that denounced and discussed sexism or discrimination in electronic sports.
+Uncomfortable with the decision, the Metagaming staff complained about censorship and sent a list of demands to the management, requesting freedom of speech and production of their material "with the seriousness the situations required."
+These demands were rejected.
+This caused the entire staff of 12 journalists to agree to resign the next day.
+However, the management of Loading anticipated this decision and dismissed the journalists before they could do so.
+After this news spread, Loading said in a statement that the Metagaming show would be reformulated "due to the misalignment between Loading's positioning, focused on entertainment, and the show's editorial team" and that they would seek to "deliver content that further enhances Esports, but with an editorial line focused on entertainment".

-On the same day, an article published by the website Splash found that Loading had not yet signed a contract with the dismissed professionals and with others who were still at the TV station.
-The company tried to sign the contracts in a hurry, so that the termination would be made official in the sequence, but the staff refused.
-Because of this, the professionals had not yet received transportation vouchers, meal vouchers and health insurance.
-Internally, the TV station justifies itself by saying that it is a "startup still in its first steps" and that it did not want to "beat partners".
-Similar statements were also collected in The Esports Observer article, where they reported difficulties in producing material with old equipment that were still the same used by MTV Brasil, "with technology from 20 years ago and not relying even on basic software for TV production".
-The text claims that due to this pressure, employees even cried before the first Metagaming went live.
+On the same day, an article published by the website Splash found that Loading had not yet signed a contract with the dismissed journalists and with others who were still at the TV station.
+The company tried to sign the contracts in a hurry so that the termination would be made official, but the staff refused.
+Because of this, the journalists had not yet received transportation vouchers, meal vouchers and health insurance.
+The station justified this by saying that it is a "startup still in its first steps" and that it did not want to "beat partners".
+Similar statements were also collected in an article from The Esports Observer, which reported internal difficulties with producing material using the old equipment that MTV Brasil relied on.
+One employee referred to the equipment as "technology from 20 years ago and not relying even on basic software for TV production".
+The article claims that employees cried before the first Metagaming went live due to the pressure this caused.